processmining-in-logistics/psm/docs/user-manual.md

 * selection with mouse controls
 * options panel for filtering

+## Advanced Features

+### Custom Sorting Order

+By default the PSM sort segments alphabetically.
+Quiteoften it is required to define another order, e.g. according a process model.
+A user can create text file `sorting_order.ini` in an intermediate storage directory and provide segment names in the required order, one name per line.
+Example:

+`Create Fine:Payment`

+`Create Fine:Send Fine`

+`Send Fine:Insert Fine Notification`

+### Activity-Based Aggregation

+By default the PSM sort segments alphabetically.
+Quiteoften it is required to define another order, e.g. according a process model.
+A user can create text file `sorting_order.ini` in an intermediate storage directory and provide segment names in the required order, one

-## Understanding Time Zones of Time Shown in the PSM
+### Understanding Time Zones of Time Shown in the PSM

 The PSM relies on time zones in timestamps of XES files.
 While working with performance spectra, it shows the date and time of traces under the mouse pointer, converting them into system time of a user's OS.
 For example, if a timestamp in a XES event log is `30.08.2018 18:00:00 UTC` and the time zone of the user is `Europe/Amsterdam`, the PSM shows `30.08.2018 20:00:00 UTC`.